Torikun9971/L2-Hostility-Xups/README.md

 </div>

-A mod that limits enemies with the Immortal trait in L2 Hostility to revive only a certain number of times.
+A mod that limits enemies with the Undying trait in L2 Hostility to revive only a certain number of times.

 You can change the number of revives via the config (default is 3).